 Ignoring the reversed cards isn’t just something that newbies do, either.
 There are plenty of professional tarot card readers who choose not to read the reversals.
 Being about to read reversed cards doesn’t make you a “better” tarot card reader – it just gives you more options to choose from when you are interpreting the cards.

-To avoid using reversals, you can carefully shuffle your cards to remain upright (like Kate of Daily-Tarot-Girl does), or you can lay them out reversed and then turn them over as you read the spread (as Beth of Little Red Tarot does).
+To avoid using reversals, you can carefully shuffle your cards to remain upright, or you can lay them out reversed and then turn them over as you read the spread.

 As a beginner, if you choose to read reversed cards, you can just consider the ones that land upside-down as “extra significant” or “extra confusing,” without bothering to learn a zillion new meanings.